Flying with Children

 Onboard with kids, car seats & strollers, kids meals and more

-Air Vanuatu defines an infant as any child under 2 years old.
+Infant: any accompanied child under 2 years old.

 The amount of baggage you can check-in is printed on your ticket.
 You can verify online at Manage My Booking.
 Baggage allowances for infants may vary depending on your destination but include an additional collapsible stroller or push-chair or car seat capsule which is free of charge.
 Please contact the airport check-in staff to verify and apply the waiver.
 The number of strollers allowed onboard depends on the number of infants or children travelling.

 Children are permitted the same amount of baggage as adults, infants receive 10kgs.